lvgl/lvgl/docs/porting/display.md

 ## Advnaced options

+### Resoltion
 To set the resolution of the display after creation use `lv_disp_set_res(disp, hor_res, ver_res);`

 It's not mandatory to use the whole display for LVGL, however in some cases the physical resolution is important.
 For example the touchpad still sees the whole resolution and the values needs to be converted to the active LVGL display area.
 So the physical resoltution and the offset of the active area can be set with `lv_disp_set_physical_res(disp, hor_res, ver_res);`and `lv_disp_set_offset(disp, x, y);`

+### Rotation
 The orientation of the display can be changed with `lv_disp_set_rotation(disp, LV_DISP_ROTATION_0/90/180/270, true/false)`.
 LVGL will swap the horizontal and vertical resolutions internally according to the set degree.
 IF the last paramter is `true` LVGL will rotate the rendered image.
 If it's `false` the display driver should rotate the rendered image.

+### Color format

  * Set the color format of the display.
  * If set to not `LV_COLOR_FORMAT_NATIVE` the draw_ctx's `buffer_convert` function will be used